Nana’s tangible legacy – her Bible – was given to me by my mother when I got married.

 ~Nana’s words to us

-Her desire was to leave a sure guide for us in the uncertain years ahead, years she knew would be filled with pain and difficulties and the realities of life.
+Her desire was to leave a sure guide for us in the uncertain years ahead, years she knew would be filled with pain and difficulties and the harsher realities of life.
 She had learned to rely on the power of Christ rather than her own and wanted to communicate it.
 This was her last great act of love and devotion for her family.

 When she knew that her hour to go to the Lord was near, Nana wrote for us not to fret or worry about the ‘departing time’.
 Poignantly, she references John 13 which speaks of Jesus’ departure and His love for His own:

-” Now before the feast of the passover, when Jesus knew that his hour was come that he should depart out of this world unto the Father, having loved his own which were in the world, he loved them unto the end.” ~John 13: 1
+” Now before the feast of the Passover, when Jesus knew that his hour was come that he should depart out of this world unto the Father, having loved his own which were in the world, he loved them unto the end.” ~John 13: 1

 I believe she prayed for the generations to come.
 I thank God for her diligent prayers, her guidance to my mother and my father, and her influence in my life and now that of my family.